-(1) Data in this column represents the number of years of credited service earned by the named executive officer as of December 31, 2012.
-During a review of historical documents, a mistake in Mr. Graham's years of service related to the pension plan was discovered and corrected.
-Under the previous calculation, a portion of Mr. Graham's pension service had been incorrectly attributed to the Post's Profit Sharing Plan.
-The review revealed that Mr. Graham was never a participant in that Plan.
-Ms. McDaniel has prior service with Newsweek, and Mr. Jones and Ms. Dillon have prior service with Kaplan, which are all included in this column.
+1. Data in this column represent the number of years of credited service earned by the named executive officer as of December 31, 2013.
+Ms. McDaniel has prior service with Newsweek.
+Mr. Jones and Ms. Dillon have prior service with Kaplan.
+All are included in this column.

-(2) Amounts in this column represent the actuarial present value of the named executive officer's accumulated benefits under the plan as of December 31, 2012.
-The benefits valued for Mr. Graham include TWPC and SRA amounts.
-The benefits valued for Ms. McDaniel include TWPC and Newsweek amounts.
-The benefits valued for Mr. Jones and Ms. Dillon include TWPC and Kaplan Cash Balance amounts.
-The assumptions used in determining the present value of accumulated benefits are the RP-2000 Fully Generational Mortality Table for males and females and a 4.00% discount rate.
-The benefits valued reflect service and earnings through December 31, 2012, and are valued as payable on the date at which they are unreduced.
+2. Amounts in this column represent the actuarial present value of the named executive officer's accumulated benefits under the plan as of December 31, 2013.
+The benefits valued for Mr. Graham and Mr. Rosberg include the Company and SRA amounts.
+The benefits valued for Ms. McDaniel include the Company, Newsweek and SRA amounts.
+The benefits valued for Mr. Jones and Ms. Dillon include the Company, Kaplan Cash Balance and SRA amounts.
+The assumptions used in determining the present value of accumulated benefits are the RP-2000 Fully Generational Mortality Table for males and females and a 4.80% discount rate.
+The benefits valued reflect service and earnings through December 31, 2013, and are valued as payable on the date at which they are unreduced.
 There can be no assurance that the amounts listed in this column will ever be fully paid out to the applicable named executive officer.